 The mission is to educate the general public about TS, to nurture a feeling of acceptance and tolerance toward people with TS in all settings, and promote a strong level of personal support and interaction among families and the community at large.
 The TSA of Connecticut is seeking volunteers to help out during the restructuring of the Connecticut Chapter.
 The CT chapter lends an ear to anyone who needs to talk and share experiences.

 Trumbull Parents of Students with Learning Differences

 A town-wide parent support group that offers resources and information for children with or without special needs.
-TPSLD works closely with Trumbull Public School’s department of Pupil Services.
+TPLSD works closely with Trumbull Public School’s department of Pupil Services.

 West Haven Parent Support Group

 The mission of the Parent Support Group is to meet others in the same position, share information, network with one another, and provide and receive resources, education, support, and guidance for special needs children.